 Activity monitors help solve a problem that has always bedeviled pet owners: our pets can’t tell us when something is wrong.
 Being able to track their daily habits can help us spot changes and share them with the vet right away.

 Plus, it’s fun and mutually beneficial for you and your pet to get out and get moving together.
 Imagine all the wonderful times you’ll have!

 Safety and training

 Behavior modification is a big subject, which we cover in Train your dog with smart tech.
-Training tools like the Garmin Delta® Smart™) do use a collar device to deliver correction, so there’s definitely some crossover.
+Some trackers — the Garmin Delta® Smart™, for example — do use a collar device to deliver correction, so there’s definitely some crossover.

 Part of a tech-savvy pet care system

 A pet tracker can make sure your pet stays close to home and gets plenty of exercise.
-If you want even more ways to make sure your pet is living his or her best life, look into our other smart pet technology offerings.
+If you want even more ways to make sure your pet is living his or her best life, look into our other Smart Pet offerings.